What's on this list and what isn't

 This list comprises the greatest novellas of all times, places, cultures and genres.

-Novellas are sometimes called short novels or grouped with long stories.
-Athough definitions vary, a novella is held here to be a prose fiction of 17,500 to forty thousand words.
-A longer prose fiction is a novel and shorter one is a story.
+Novellas are sometimes called short novels or sometimes count as long stories.
+Here though, a novella is held to be a prose fiction of 17,500 to forty thousand words.
+Longer works can be found on The Greatest Novels list and shorter works can be found on The Greatest Stories list.

-• novellas (The Old Man and the Sea; Of Mice and Men
+• novellas (e.g., The Old Man and the Sea; Of Mice and Men)

 What isn't: